Vipassana - welcome to the real world

 Now, take a close look at your life, at all the events and daily experiences it consists of.
 Lets draw some normal sequence: get up, go through the normal morning routine, go to work, interact with people at work, eat lunch, drive home, go grocery shopping, interact with the shop assistant, come home, go through your normal evening routine.
 And now look at all of it really really close: in how many of those routine operations and interactions was your conscious mind involved?
 Did it supervise how you perform the teeth-brushing, or how you change gears while driving to work, or - much more importantly - the thoughts that were passing through your mind the whole day or your reactions to the multiple interactions you had with the people?
 I bet, apart from your job and some small parts of your daily routine where it's all purely up to the conscious mind, there were very few activities which your conscious mind had to supervise.
 And not that there is anything wrong with it: we keep training this autopilot ever since we are born in order to go through life efficiently, but being our best buddy if it keeps performing the good skills and habits, our unconscious mind can also be our worst enemy when it keeps executing the "bad algorythms" all on its own, too fast for the conscious mind to supervise it.
 In regards to any life skill this would be analogous to a passage of a Vivaldi concerto that we learnt to play incorrectly: in order to learn to play it correctly we would actually need to spend more effort than it took us to acquire the wrong way of doing it.

 And now we are getting very close to how this all connects to Vipassana.
 Now take a look at what you've been doing ever since the day you were born in regards to how you deal with any life situation emotions- and reactions-wise.
 What you will see is exactly the above pattern: you were learning multiple, innumerable "skills" of reacting, at a speed where your conscious mind no longer needs and is able to supervise it.
 On the one hand, it's very good since otherwise your conscious mind would have to give new assessments and think of a reaction every time something occurs, and then we would all look, how should I put it, "slow".
-But if you look at the other side of the medal, you will also see a lot of "skills", or "ready-to-serve reactions sets", or we can also call them mind patterns, which are actually those faulty ones we were talking above.
-Take an honest and thorough look at your life and you will find numerous examples: do you feel anger or irritation when things are not done your way, do you find it easy to go and do something healthy after a stressful day at work, do you always make healthy eating choices, when you talk to people do you really hear them or does your tongue start bragging the moment an opportunity arises, how often do you help others in a truly nonselfish way, do you even love people you claim to love in a truly pure, undemanding, nonselfish way?
-There are many more questions you could ask yourself while reviewing those ready-made mind algorythms, but unless you are a saint, all of us would discover that there are actually quite a few of those patterns we would love to change in order to turn into the pure, kind, generous, happy people we could potentially be.
+But if you look at the other side of the medal, you will also see a lot of "skills", or "ready-to-serve reactions sets", or we can also call them mind patterns, which are actually faulty from the point of view of how they affect your life.
+Take an honest and thorough look at your life and you will find numerous examples: do you feel anger or irritation when things are not done your way, do you find it easy to go and do something healthy after a stressful day at work, do you always make the best eating choices, when you talk to people do you really hear them or does your tongue start bragging the moment an opportunity arises, how often do you help others in a truly nonselfish way, do you even love people you claim to love in a truly pure, undemanding, nonselfish way, how many acts of kindness do you perform on a daily basis expecting nothing in return, do you feel genuinly happy when you see upbeat updates from other people on your social networks?
+There are many more questions you could ask yourself while reviewing those ready-made mind algorythms, but unless you are a saint, all of us would discover that there are actually quite a few of those patterns we would love to change in order to turn into the pure, kind, generous, loving, happy people we could potentially be.

 And here is where the problem would arise.
 Very well, we are quite aware of all our flaws, after all "to err is human", but what do we do with them now, after we are so settled in what we proudly call "our character".
-After all, we are not talking here about just four hobbies like salsa, violin, surfing or kungfu.
+After all, we are not talking here about some hobbies, like dancing salsa and playing the violin.
 No, we are talking about hundreds and hundreds unique algorythms that define how we react to all the multiple life situations on the level of our unconscious mind.
 Aaaah, that's where Vipassana comes in!!!
 This is that very training of your unconscious mind, as well as the interaction between the conscious and unconsious parts, which will enable you to re-write those faulty algorythms with the good ones, wholesome ones, in batch mode!
 Not that it will really take the whole batch of your mind impurities and "cleanse" it, like one run of a washing machine.
 No, not so fast!
-But it will start training the concentration of mind necessary to accomplish the future "re-write operations", and later on gradually, session after session, re-write a few of them at a time.
+But it will start training the concentration of mind necessary to accomplish the future "re-write operations", it will also modify the basic algorythm of sensing-reacting by swapping their roles and later on gradually, session after session, re-write a few mind impurities at a time.

 Why is it possible to do it batch mode?
 Well, various reasons and some of them are too "technical" to be given here, but here is one that will explain it at least partially.
 What actually happens is that with Vipassana you will first realise that the foundation of all your life interactions has an essential flaw and the practice will teach you how to re-build that foundation.
 Once you have the new foundation, you can "resucitate" your entire mind to the state it's originally meant to be: pure.
 So what is this essential flaw?
 It's like this: by now you've lived your entire life using the same behavioural pattern for all life situations, this algorythm in a simplified form being cognise (register that you come in contact with any object, tangible or intangible), perceive (label, categorize), feel the sensation (which you are not aware of as it's only felt by the unconscious part of your mind) and react (with liking and disliking).
 What you will gain through practice is: cognise, perceive, feel the sensation and communicate to the conscious mind (awareness).
 See, no reaction.
 And trust me, it's this reaction that makes us lose the balanced state of mind that's closest to real happiness.
 So with practice day after day you will be re-writing that old sequence that made your mind accumulate all the flawed reaction sets with the new sequence that will gradually erase all the "bugs", or faulty programs.
 (Remember the agents in Matrix?
 You'll shake off those guys :-).
 In computer terms you could compare what Vipassana does to your mind to getting a new BIOS system :-)